mkopylec/errorest-spring-boot-starter/README.md

     ]
 }
 ```
-The exception log will be logged as warning.
+The exception will be logged as warning.

 ### Bean Validation exceptions
-The starter is able to map [Bean Validation](http://beanvalidation.org/) exceptions to ErroREST HTTP response with 422 status (unprocessable entity).
+The starter is able to map [Bean Validation](http://beanvalidation.org/) exceptions to ErroREST HTTP responses with 422 statuses (unprocessable entity).
-For this kind of exceptions a validation constraint `message` is mapped to an error code and an error message becomes a description of the invalid value.
+For this kind of exceptions a validation constraint `message` is mapped to an error code and an error description becomes a description of the invalid value.
 For example, if the following validation fails:
 ```java
 public class SampleRequestBody {